data61/anonlink-entity-service/docs/production-deployment.rst

 The components that are used in support are:

-- postgresql database holds all match metadata
+- Postgresql database holds all match metadata
-- redis is used for the celery job queue and as a cache
+- Redis is used for the celery job queue and as a cache
-- (optionally) minio object store stores the raw CLKs, intermediate files, and results.
+- An object store (e.g. AWS S3, or Minio) stores the raw CLKs, intermediate files, and results.
 - nginx provides upload buffering, request rate limiting.
-- an ingress controller (e.g. nginx-ingress/traefik) provides TLS termination
+- An ingress controller (e.g. nginx-ingress/traefik) provides TLS termination.

 The rest of this document goes into how to deploy in a production setting.